Elbow Bursitis Information

 Bursa in elbow

-Thank you so much for your attention and immediate response to my e-mail.
-About 9 months ago I slipped on a latter and banged my elbow which resulted in a bursa sac.
-This was the first time ever, but about two months ago it happened again.
+About 9 months ago I slipped on a ladder and banged my elbow which resulted in a bursa sac; This was the first time ever, but about two months ago it happened again.
 Your patches worked great both times.
-They significantly reduced […]
+They significantly reduced my recovery time.

 Kent A